-If you visit a home in Murcia this time of year, you will inevitably be presented with a tray of traditional Christmas sweets to choose from.
+If you visit a home in Murcia this time of year, your host will inevitably set a tray of traditional Christmas sweets in front of you.
 In addition to the creamy turrón and crumbly polvorones found throughout Spain, the Murcian Christmas tray also includes local treats, such as the almond-packed cordial.

 These aromatic cookies are a balancing act between several Mediterranean flavors and textures.
 The crunchiness of the almonds is offset by moist candied squash, and the first impression of these principal ingredients fades into lingering hints of cinnamon and lemon.

 After two years here in Murcia, cordiales have become an essential part of Christmas for me.
-They have been offered as a welcoming gesture and shared with great pleasure around many a holiday table.
+They’ve been offered as a welcoming gesture and shared with great pleasure around many a holiday table.
 It seems no coincidence that cordial, in both English and Spanish, also means from the heart.

 In each place I call home, I pick up recipes as comforting souvenirs.
-I imagine that no matter where I spend my Christmases in the future, these Murcian cookies will be part of my seasonal baking routine, joining the ranks of spiced pumpkin bread and ginger cookies.
+These Murcian cookies will forever be part of my seasonal baking routine, joining the ranks of spiced pumpkin bread and ginger cookies.